top of page

 Ph.D., Philosophy and Education

 My subfield concentration is social and political philosophy.
-My dissertation is titled "Mortal Foresight: Learning to Live through Extinction," and I expect to successfully defend in Spring 2025.
+My dissertation is titled "Mortal Foresight: Learning to Live through Extinction," and I successfully defended it in May 2025.

 2014